vahid75/File-Server/README.md

     ```source config.sh```

 it will install the appropriate packages ,  install virual environment with python packages. then a prompt appeares that requires the user's name that every time she logs in to ubuntu with that.if it corrects create nginx server blocks , put environment variables in .env file.

+Next and final step is

+    python3 run.py

-next and final step is to run the run.py that acts as an entrypoint. it populates nginx server blocks with appropriate data  , migrate the database and run the django server.
+that acts as an entrypoint. it populates nginx server blocks with appropriate data  , migrate the database and run the django server.
 now every device is accecible throgh the host private ip address as url.to get its value see `host_ip_address.txt` file.

 Note: to access other devices , put their ip addresses in permited_client_ips.txt file. like this: